Preserve the flavours of summer

-Chef Ian Campbell (Cook ’95), whose trees produced 360 kilograms (800 pounds) of crabapples this year, believes these tart, tiny fruits aren’t just for the birds.
+Chef Ian Campbell (Cook ’95), whose crabapple trees have been know to produce 360 kilograms (800 pounds) of crabapples, believes these tart, tiny fruits aren’t just for the birds.

 “It’s nice to have the trees, but it is so sad to see all those apples go to waste,” says the Cook instructor.

 Sometimes, Campbell has called on former students to harvest them, picking them off the trees and salvaging fallen but intact fruit.